kkovati/Sail/README.md

 This video is edited to show only the relevant parts.
 (Poor upload resolution)

-## Plans for improvement

-The neural networks could not learn how to efficiently sail upwind by the end of the simulation.
-The expected strategy is turning away from wind thus reaching greater velocity, but seemingly they always approach the target buoy directly, not paying attention the wind direction.

 ## Run the simulation

 Requires Python 3.7+ and dependencies from requirements.txt (```pip install -r requirements.txt```).<br>